jbenavidez/rag-ai-agent/README.md

 # RAG-AI-Agent(WIP)
-A lightweight RAG-based AI agent that ingests content from the NYC Capital projects dataset and answers user questions with relevant, context-aware responses grounded in the ingested data.
+A lightweight RAG-based AI agent that ingests data from the NYC Capital Projects dataset and answers user questions with relevant, context-aware responses grounded in the ingested data.
+The AI agent is designed to operate independently and can be integrated into other applications or services.
+A command-line interface (CLI) is provided as a testing and interaction tool, allowing users to easily query and validate the agent’s capabilities.

  ## Stack
 *   **Go**